 The IMA breaks it down like this:

-You will have an average of 12-18 months to complete each part, with three years to complete both.
-Many people go in order, taking Part 1 first since it seems the most logical.
-However, there is no rule that you have to do it this way.
-Some people think Part 2 will be easier for them so they register to take it first and get it out of the way.
+You will have an average of 12-18 months to complete each part, with 3 years to complete both.
+Many people sit for the exams in order, taking Part 1 first since it seems the most logical.
+However, some people think Part 2 will be easier for them, so they register to take it first and get it out of the way.
 The choice is yours.
 If you want to review the material a bit more and then make a decision, that is one option.

 What other CMA dates do you need to be aware of?

-Furthermore, you also need to understand your “CMA clock”.
-This is the timeline you have to complete all steps of the certification process.
-Please note that the countdown on your CMA exam clock starts to the day you pay the CMA entrance fee.
-This is when you are officially “in” and your work to become a CMA begins.
+Furthermore, you also need to understand your “CMA clock.”
+You have to complete all steps of the certification process within a certain timeline.
+Please note that the countdown on your CMA exam clock starts the day you pay the CMA entrance fee.
+On this date, you’re officially “in” and your work to become a CMA begins.

-Specifically, you must register for the exam within 12 months of entering the CMA program and pass the CMA exam within 3 years.
-For instance, most people have no trouble with these dates, but if you are doing this while holding down a full-time job or other responsibilities, it will be very important to be mindful of your window and not to allow these dates to pass you by.
-If you run down your CMA exam clock, you have to start all over again by paying the entrance fee once more.
+Specifically, you must register for the exam within 12 months of entering the CMA program and pass both parts of the CMA exam within 3 years.
+Therefore, it is important to be mindful of your window and not allow these dates to pass you by.
+If you run down your CMA exam clock, you must start all over again by repaying the entrance fee.

-To manage and track your CMA exam clock, most people will plan a calendar.
+To manage and track your CMA exam clock, most people keep a CMA calendar.
 You can also work this CMA exam calendar into your study program to help you stay on track.

 Next, let’s take a look at how the CMA exam calendar will work for you.

-Let’s say today is January 1, 2019, and you plan to complete the CMA program within 6 months.
-It is assumed that you have already accumulated 2 years of relevant working experience as an accountant working in a corporation.
+Let’s say today is January 1, 2023, and you plan to complete the CMA program within 6 months.
+Let’s also assume that you have already accumulated 2 years of relevant working experience as an accountant working in a corporation.

 I can’t tell you exactly what your CMA exam calendar will look like since it needs to be personalized to you.
 However, I can guide you on how to create your own.
-As you see from this example above, you can build your own calendar, based on the days that you register, become an IMA member, and take the exam parts 1 and 2.
-Look at this as a bit of a roadmap to when and how you move through the CMA certification process.
+As you see from this example above, you can build your own calendar.
+Just base your calendar on the days that you register, become an IMA member, and take exams Parts 1 and 2.
+Look at this roadmap to plan when and how to move through the CMA certification process.

-Once you register and actually take the CMA exam, there is also a schedule to receiving your results.
-Like most people, you will probably be anxious to get them but it’s important to know that your results won’t just come straight away.
-The test results are still done manually, by hand, and this means there is a processing period from when you take the test, until you get the results back.
+Once you register and take the exam, you’ll receive your results based on an established CMA exam score release schedule.
+Like most people, you will probably be anxious to get them.
+But it’s important to know that your results won’t just come straight away.
+The test results are still calculated manually, by hand.
+Therefore, there is a processing period from when you take the test until you get the results back.

-However, you don’t need to stalk your mail carrier every day because there is also a formula to help you calculate when you will get your results, based on when you took that part of the exam.
+However, you don’t need to stalk your mail carrier every day!
+After all, it’s easy to figure out when you will get your results based on when you took that part of the exam.
 Let’s explore this.

-So, when can you expect your CMA exam results?
+So, what are the 2023 CMA exam release dates?
 It’s easy to figure out with this formula.

-The result will be updated online in your IMA profile almost immediately from this date.
-Furthermore, the print mail will come in 2-3 weeks after that with the printed version of your results.
+The results will be updated online in your IMA profile almost immediately from this date.
+Furthermore, Prometric will email you a performance report about 14 days after your exam.

 This chart of score release dates will help you see when you can expect your scores, based on when you took the exam.

-Next, let’s look at some things the IMA says about CMAs.
+Next, let’s look at some statistics about CMAs.
 This sounds like a lot of information, planning, and scheduling to get the CMA certification.
-Is it worth it?
+But is it worth it?